 Hosting Providers:

 Like a website, a podcast must be hosted, or "live" somewhere.
 This is where you will upload your audio, show notes, and artwork.
-You'll do a one-time setup to connect your host to all the podcast apps you'd like, including Apple Podcasts, Spotify, and Google Podcasts.
+You'll do a one-time setup to connect your host to all the podcast apps you'd like, including Apple Podcasts, Spotify, and others.
 Note: It is free to be on the apps, but you'll need to pay for your host, usually starting around $15/month.
-Three popular hosts are Libsyn, Blubrry, and Simplecast.
+Three popular hosts are Libsyn, Buzzsprout and Simplecast.
 Note: I am an affiliate partner with Simplecast, and it's where I host my clients' and my shows.